dwoods447/vue-job-portal/README.md

 # Online Job Portal
-A simple job portal built Vue.js / Express.js and Sequelize Jobseekers are able to register, search, and apply for jobs, and also add job to favorites.
+A simple job portal built using Vue.js / Express.js and Sequelize Jobseekers are able to register, search, and apply for jobs, and also add job to favorites.
 Jobseekers must create a jobseeker profile after registration.
 Employers are able to register, create, edit, and post new jobs, and view applicants.
 Employers must create a employer profile after registration.
 ## Setup
 You need to have Node Js installed